rayewatts/rayewatts.github.io/README.md

 ```

 # Adding a blog post
-Take a look in [./docs/_posts](./docs/_posts).
-You can make a new file using another post as a template, following the
-filename format as well.
+The template doesn't currently list any blog posts, but it wouldn't take much.
+To make a new blog post, take a look in [./docs/_posts](./docs/_posts).
+You can make a new file using another post as a template, following the filename format as well.

 # Updating static pages
 The content for static pages are in [./docs](./docs) as `*.md` files.